-In my 2017 doctoral dissertation, Crisis of Revolutionary Leadership: Martial Law and the Communist Parties of the Philippines, 1957-1974, I wrote a chapter examining the events of the commune using the written material produced by the communards themselves in conjuction with contemporary newspaper records.
-I reworked this portion of my dissertation as an article and in December 2018 it was published in the journal Philippine Studies under the title, “A Planned and Coordinated Anarchy: The Barricades of 1971 and the ‘Diliman Commune.’“
+I dedicated an entire chapter of my 2017 doctoral dissertation to an examination of the events of the commune using the written material produced by the communards themselves in conjuction with contemporary newspaper records.
+I reworked this material into an article which was published in December 2018 in the journal Philippine Studies.

 In the opening of the article I wrote

 Joseph Scalice, A Planned and Coordinated Anarchy: The Barricades of 1971 and the ‘Diliman Commune.’,” Philippine Studies: Historical and Ethnographic Viewpoints 66, no. 4, 482.

 While the occupation of the Diliman campus invariably merits passing mention in the wave of memoirs, both personal and collective, produced over the past two decades, it has not been subjected to serious scholarly scrutiny.
 As a result, two myths, which entered circulation in the months immediately after the events themselves, spread and became the established narrative of what became known as the “Diliman Commune.”
 The first is that the events were limited to Diliman; they were not.
 Barricades went up at the University Belt in downtown Manila and at UP Los Baños simultaneously, and there were pitched and protracted battles waged at both locations.
 Subsequent accounts entirely ignored these concurrent barricades.
 The second myth is that the Commune emerged spontaneously.
 A headline article of Bagong Pilipina in its February 1971 issue expressed this conception: “The Diliman Commune was a spontaneous reaction to the needs of the Diliman Republic.”
 The story stuck.